vabspro/vabs-strandkorb-plugin/readme.md

 ### Alternative solution

-For static html websites yout need to run some more steps to connect your website with the VABS backend.
+For static html websites you need to run some more steps to connect your website with the VABS backend.

 **Installation in 4 simple steps:**